INK-USC/PE2/README.md

 ### Data

-* We uploaded all preprocessed data files in `/data`.
+* We uploaded all preprocessed data files in `data`.
-* We included scripts to download and preprocess the data in `/data/preprocess`.
+* We included scripts to download and preprocess the data in `data/preprocess`.

+### Run

+See `example_scripts/bbh_boolean_expressions.sh` for running prompt optimization for the task of boolean expressions (from BIG-bench Hard), with gpt-3.5-turbo-instruct as the task model, and gpt-4-turbo as the optimization model.